livoras/stereojs/README.md

 ### stereo.on(EventName:String, callback:Function)

 Listen to other page's changes.
 When other broadcast the event called `EventName`, then the callback function in this page will be executed.
-Data that added when other tabs broadcast event will be passed into callback function.
+Data added while other tabs broadcast event will be passed into callback function.
 In other words, you can get data from other tabs in callback function.

 	// frame2.html
 	stereo.on('todo', function (todo) {